 The Knox School offers a diverse ensemble program for students of all ages and instruments.”

 The Band program includes the Senior Concert Band, Intermediate Concert Band and the Junior Band.
 For those interested in Jazz we also have the TKS Big Band and the Stage Band.
 Many small ensembles are also formed from these larger bands such as the Percussion Ensemble, numerous Guitar Ensembles and Rock Bands.
 The Chamber Strings is our most senior string ensemble, which then forms the core for our Chamber Orchestra which runs on a project basis rather than throughout the whole year.
 The Intermediate Strings and Falcon Strings are wonderful ensemble for those intermediate and junior string players to gain some confidence while learning the finer points of ensemble playing.

-The choral program at The Knox School begins with the Piccolo Voices for students in Years 1, 2 and 3, and Murana Voices for those students in year 3, 5 and 6.
+The choral program at The Knox School begins with Piccolo Voices for students in Year 2 and 3 and Murana Voices for students in Years 4, 5 and 6.
 Students then join the Senior Choir in Year 7.

 All ensembles offer wonderful performance opportunities for the students involved from representing the School at community events and services through to travelling interstate and overseas for competitions and public performances.”